 Mike is a solicitor-advocate (all Courts), a freelance legal trainer and a Learning and Development Consultant at national defendant firm Keoghs LLP.
 He has over twenty years’ experience as a litigator and advocate and has handled a wide variety of matters from simple debt actions, up to injury claims of the utmost severity (brain injuries, spinal injuries and amputations).

 Mike is an experienced trainer and is an Associate of the Chartered Institute for Personnel and Development, holding a Level 3 accreditation.
 He designs and delivers training courses on a variety of subjects for all levels of lawyer, including a programme which won a National Training Award in 2011.

 Nathan is a Barrister, practicing at 30 Park Place Chambers in Cardiff.
 He has an extensive Family Law practice, with a particular emphasis on Public Law and Family Finance.
 He frequently represents Local Authorities in care proceedings in the Family Court.
 Nathan also has considerable experience of representing parents and the Children’s Guardian at final hearing, in relation to cases of neglect, sexual abuse and non-accidental injury.

 Nathan is one of the leading Sports Law practitioners in Wales.
 He offers specialist legal advice and representation to those involved in professional and amateur sports.
 Nathan is Chairman of the Football Association of Wales National Safeguarding Panel and Disciplinary Appeals Panel.
-He was also recently appointed as a Legal Arbitrator (Development) to the Sport Resolutions Panel, to sit on cases in respect of professional football, integrity and discipline and Paralympic and disability.
+He was also recently re-appointed as a Legal Arbitrator (Development) to the Sport Resolutions Panel, to sit on cases in respect of professional football, integrity and discipline and Paralympic and disability.
 He often appears as a legal commentator for BBC Wales and BBC Radio Wales.